rajivsarvepalli/mock-alchemy/CONTRIBUTING.rst

    $ nox --session=pre-commit -- install

 It is recommended to open an issue before starting work on anything.
-This will allow a chance to talk it over with the owners and validate your approach.
+This will allow a chance to talk it over with other contributors and validate your approach.

 .. _pull request: https://github.com/rajivsarvepalli/mock-alchemy/pulls